Bangladesh Jatiya Party: In 4-party alliance coalition government (2001–2006)

 The BJP leaders also criticised the opposition political parties for creating an anarchic situation in the country through national and international conspiracies.
 They called upon the government to initiate open dialogue with major political parties on reforms of the election commission and other demands.
 Leaders of the BJP central committee and 56 district units spoke at the meeting and almost all of them expressed similar views about the coalition government's performances in the last three and a half years.
 Many BJP leaders demanded that its top brasses take a quick decision whether the party will be with the alliance or not.
 "BJP is not a leased property of any other party," the BJP chairman said responding to his party leaders' views.

 Manjur said, "The government should hold discussions with all on reforms of the existing election system and other demands raised by different quarters."
 Manjur, also expressed his frustration over the rise of political violence and held all political parties responsible for the situation.
 He blamed the government for its failure to keep the prices of essentials under control.
 "People will reject BNP if it fails to reduce the price hikes," he said.
 Pointing to a senior minister's recent statement about negligible hike in rice price, the BJP chief said, "Don't tell lie about the prices of essentials.
 Visit the kitchen markets and give statements whether prices have increased or not."
 Referring to the killings in RAB custody, Manjur said the extra- judicial killings have to be stopped.
-Several BJP leaders blamed BNP for establishing an alternative power centre at Hawa Bhaban.
+Several BJP leaders blamed BNP for establishing an alternative power center at Hawa Bhaban.
 Advocate Abdul Halim from Sylhet said BNP has introduced a dual rule by the Prime Minister's Office and the Hawa Bhaban.